 WIRO helps injured workers resolve disputes with insurers by contacting the insurer directly.
 We can identify issues that are able to be resolved before they escalate and the worker requires legal representation.

-This means the cost and delay of taking the claim through a formal process may be avoided, workers receive entitlements sooner, and the issues are resolved for the insurer and the employer.
+This means the cost and delay of taking the claim through a formal process may be avoided and workers receive entitlements sooner.

 We can also provide general advice about entitlements and insurers’ obligations as well as general information about the workers compensation scheme and any changes to it.

-WIRO will also answer any questions a worker may have about the work capacity decision review process.
+WIRO will also answer any questions a worker may have about work capacity decisions and the relevant review process.